CaduceusInc/waleopakunle.com/_posts/2020-05-16-week-recap.md

 # Previously in the AI field...

 Hey folks!
-Here are some of the things I've come across this past week in the AI field.
+Here are some of the things I came across this past week in the AI field.
 Hope this can be informative/interesting in some way to the geeks who read to the end. *wink*

 ## New Open Source Tools